 Loaded Potato Skins Recipe

-If your looking for a party pleasing recipe for your Superbowl party, these easy to make potato skins are always a hit!
+If you are looking for a party pleasing recipe for your game day party, these easy to make potato skins are always a hit!

 My husband loves appetizers on game days, so he can snack his way through football!
 These are one of his favorites, and this potato skin recipe is fairly easy.
 It requires a couple of steps, but you could bake the potatoes a day ahead of time, so they would be very easy to assemble and heat through on the day of the game!
 This makes a cheese and bacon potato skins recipe, but you could easily substitute cheeses for a more smokey flavor too.